 H: it would be more appropriate to exchange all necessary information listed above and agree on the procedures which would be applied and specify them in the trade agreement before the shipments of goods.
 In case of rejection, only potential deviations should be listed and justified.
 Otherwise we open the door for a lengthy dispute situation.

+JAMAICA: In agreement with Hungary (H) as it definitely be deemed appropriate for both the importer and exporter to exchange all relevant information in order to concur on specific procedures that are applicable in trade agreements, prior to shipments of products.
+Jamaica also agrees that potential deviations should be listed and justified in order to reduce the possibility of disputes between both parties.

 Principle 3: Components of a product assessment procedure